 - Neem shows a huge impact on chitin formation and metamorphosis.

-- Neem interrupts on the swallowing capacity of insect.
+- Neem interrupts the swallowing capacity of the insect.

 Neem Uses in Organic Farming – Forms of Neem

 There several extracts of Neem that work on insecticides and pesticides.
-These are natural products that are chemical free and increases the fertility, farm production quality, and quantity.
+These are natural products that are chemical-free and increases fertility, farm production quality, and quantity.

 - Neem Seed Extract:

-Neem Seeds extract are used to in various industries.
+Neem Seeds extract is used in various industries.
 Neem seeds are extracted both by aqueous and solvent methods.

 Neem Uses in Organic Farming – Properties of Neem Seed Extracts